-- a modern CAMA system that is capable of storing data elements that are needed for mass appraisal. - the best available aerial and street level imagery, with the capacity to integrate self-generated images into the system.

-- a state-of-the-art Geographic Information System (GIS), with specialists who have the skill to take full advantage of that system. - Change detection software that can identify properties that have built additions or made substantial changes. - A contractor that uses the change detection program to update building sketches and measurements in the CAMA system. - A paperless permitting system that integrates with the CAMA system. - An 'Al' model that is run periodically to estimate values.
-This model is not used for production purposes, but to identify possible data errors and to validate land values and neighborhood adjustments. - A CAMA add-on system that can find comparable properties and sales for specific properties.
-This is primarily used for customer inquiries, and answering complaints and appeals.
-This system can also be used to implement regression models, although it is not ideal for the development and iterative testing and specification of those models.
+- A modern CAMA system that is capable of storing data elements needed for mass appraisal - The best available aerial and street level imagery, with the capacity to integrate self-generated images into the system - A state-of-the-art GIS with specialists who have the skill to take full advantage of that system - Change detection software that can identify properties that have built additions or made substantial changes - A contractor that uses the change detection program to update building sketches and measurements in the CAMA system - A paperless permitting system that integrates with the CAMA system - An Artificial Intelligence (AI) model that is run periodically to estimate values.
+This model is not used for production purposes but to identify possible data errors and to validate land values and neighborhood adjustments

+A CAMA add-on system which finds comparable properties and sales for specific properties.
+This is primarily used for customer inquiries and answering complaints and appeals.
+This system can also be used to implement regression models, although it is not ideal for the development and iterative testing and specification of those models

-The office was recognized by the IAAO in 2019 with the coveted Certificate of Excellence in Assessment Administration, one of seven counties in North Carolina to ever receive the award.
-Even so, the office is very progressive and dedicated to improving the practice of Mass Appraisal in the county.
+The office was recognized by the IAAO in 2019 with the coveted Certificate of Excellence in Assessment Administration (CEAA), one of seven counties in North Carolina to ever receive the award.
+This office demonstrates progressive thinking and is dedicated to improving the practice of mass appraisal in the county.

-Review of data, systems and processes confirmed that the office has no imbedded demographic considerations in their work.
+Review of data, systems, and processes confirmed that the office has no imbedded demographic considerations in their work:

-- The way that they define neighborhoods is objective and based on data and property attributes. - They do not rely on vestiges of legacy practice that would generate bias. - I saw no evidence of overt political interference that favors specific neighborhoods or demographic groups. - They do not know who owns any given property, so have no way of producing favorable or unfavorable outcomes for specific groups of people.

-In essence they adhere to a 'blind and fair' process that produces objective results.
+- The way that they define neighborhoods is objective and based on data and property attributes. - They do not rely on vestiges of legacy practice that would generate bias. - No evidence of overt political interference that favors specific neighborhoods or demographic groups was found. - They do not have any demographic information about any given property or owner, so have no way of producing favorable or unfavorable outcomes for specific groups of people. - They adhere to a "blind and fair" process that produces objective results.

-10.02 Transparency
+10.2 Transparency

-The Assessor's office puts a lot of effort into community outreach and promoting transparency.
+The Assessor's Office puts a lot of effort into community outreach and promoting transparency:

-- They have a community liaison, whose focus is on meeting with constituents and taking the Assessor's message into the communities that do not typically trust or intact with County government - They participate in meetings and events in many communities to listen to constituents and address their questions and concerns - They have public facing resources that make information about properties and assessments readily available - They work with the county's communication office to produce videos, informational resources using local radio and television and educational resources to promote understanding and transparency - They have an Ad Hoc Reappraisal committee whose mandate is to identify citizen concerns; provide guidance on future assessments and provide input into equity concerns4 This committee was formed in November of 2021 and has been intimately involved with the execution of the 2025 reappraisal. - They have mailed out over 80,000 postcards, giving homeowners and opportunity to review data about their property and self-correct to improve data quality and assessment accuracy.
+- They have a community liaison, whose focus is on meeting with constituents and taking the Assessor's message into communities that do not typically trust or interact with County government - Department representatives participate in community meetings and events to listen to constituents and address their questions and concerns - They have public facing resources that make information about properties and assessments readily available - They work with the county's Communication Office to produce videos and informational resources, and use local radio, television, and educational resources to promote understanding and transparency - They have an Ad Hoc Reappraisal Committee whose mandate is to identify citizen concerns; provide guidance on future assessments, and provide input into equity concerns.
+This committee was formed in November of 2021 and has been intimately involved with the execution of the 2025 reappraisal. - They have mailed out over 80,000 postcards, giving homeowners an opportunity to review data about their property and self-correct which improves data quality and assessment accuracy.
 Over 23,000 of these have been returned, resulting in over 8,000 updates to the property databases.

-In terms of modernizing and running an effective assessment office, Buncombe County has done an outstanding job, and is doing just about everything the right way.
-They adhere to the IAAO standards and guidelines in many degrees, and aspire to follow those with which they are not yet in compliance.
+In terms of modernizing and running an effective assessment office, Buncombe County has done an outstanding job.
+They adhere to many of the IAAO standards and guidelines in degrees and aspire to follow those with which they are not yet in compliance.

-10.03 2025 Reappraisal
+10.3 Year 2025 Reappraisal